Kinza-Khalil/mental_healthbot/README.md

 The Mental Health Chatbot is a conversational AI application designed to provide information, resources, and support related to mental health issues.
 The chatbot is built using Rasa and ChatGPT by OpenAI.

+**Conversation with ChatGPT**
+Throughout the development process, ChatGPT was consulted for guidance, suggestions, and problem-solving.
+The conversation thread can be found in Conversation Thread ChatGpt.

 Code Implementation
 =====================